Daksh-Prasad/ZeroChat/README.md

 Default Keyboard Shortcut: Ctrl+Shift+Y

-*Note: You can change the keyboard shortcuts from the extension settings on the Chrome Extension Management page.*
+*Note: You can change the keyboard shortcuts from the extension settings on the (Chrome Extension Management page.)[chrome://extensions/shortcuts]*